HosnaJabbari/Knotty/Sparse_CCJ/README.md

 ```

 #### Usage:
-Run from a commandline, where \<sequence> is the input RNA sequence and \<arguments> are detailed below:
+Run from a commandline:
 ```
 ./CCJ <sequence> <arguments>
 ```
+where \<sequence> is the input RNA sequence and \<arguments> are detailed below.

 Valid agruments include:
 -ns to use non-sparse or "Modifed CCJ" version
 -ngc to not use garbage collection for Sparse CCJ